 Finally, carefully read all the disclosure documents.
 The seller and the selling agent is required by law to disclose as much history of the property and the work done as possible.
 If you want to understand more a particular disclosure statement, simply ask.

 Take your time in carefully evaluating a property.
 A real estate purchase will be one of the largest purchases you will make in your life.
+If there are other warning signs before buying a house we should know about, I’d love to hear them.

 Real Estate Recommendations

-Shop around for a mortgage: To take advantage of record-low interest rates, check out Credible, one of the leading mortgage lending marketplaces where qualified lenders compete for your business.
+Shop around for a mortgage.
+To take advantage of record-low interest rates, check out Credible, one of the leading mortgage lending marketplaces where qualified lenders compete for your business.
 It’s free and takes less than three minutes to get real quotes.
 I was able to refinance my mortgage to a 7/1 ARM at 2.625% with no fees.

-Diversify your real estate investments: If you’re looking to invest in real estate, take a look at Fundrise, one of the leading real estate crowdfunding platforms today.
+Diversify your real estate investments.
+If you’re looking to invest in real estate, take a look at Fundrise, one of the leading real estate crowdfunding platforms today.
 They operate several private eREITs that allows you to diversify into various types of commercial and residential real estate opportunities across the country.
 It’s free to sign up and explore.

 For individual commercial real estate opportunities, take a look at CrowdStreet.
 CrowdStreet primarily focuses in real estate investment opportunities in 18-hour cities, those cities with lower valuations and faster growth due to demographic shifts.
 With work from home now commonplace, it is likely more people will escape expensive and densely populated areas like NYC to lower cost areas of the country.
 CrowdStreet is also free to sign up and explore.